-Basically, Medicare Part D in a nutshell will help pay for the medications your doctor prescribes.
-Medicare Part D went into effect on January 1, 2006.
-Anyone with Part A or B is eligible for Part D, as long as they live in an applicable service area.
-It was made possible by the passage of the Medicare Prescription Drug, Improvement, and Modernization Act.
-In order to receive this benefit, a person with Medicare must enroll in a stand-alone Prescription Drug Plan (PDP) or Medicare Advantage plan with prescription drug coverage (MA-PD).
-These plans are approved and regulated by the Medicare program, but are actually designed and administered by private health insurance companies.
+Medications.
+They are increasingly becoming a big part of our lives, and being able to afford them is a huge concern to those here in San Antonio, Texas, the greater area and the country frankly.
+So what is Medicare Part D in a nutshell?
+Basically, Medicare Part D will help pay for the medications your doctor prescribes, such as brand-name and generic medications.
+Medicare Part D went into effect on January 1, 2006 as part of the Medicare Modernization Act.
+Anyone with Part A or Part B is eligible for Part D coverage, as long as they live in an applicable service area.
+In order to receive this benefit, a person with Medicare must enroll in a stand-alone prescription drug plan (Part D) or Medicare Advantage plan with prescription drug coverage built into the plan (MA-PD).
+Medicare Part D plans approved and regulated by the Medicare program, but are actually designed and administered by private health insurance companies such as Silverscript.

 What is Not Covered In Part D Plans?